Tourist map image for State of Jalisco

 Did you know that the State of Jalisco, a dazzling jewel in Mexico's crown, is home to over 4 million people?
 It's unsurprising when you consider the region's exceptional beauty.
 From the romantic cobblestones of Puerto Vallarta to the tequila distilleries of the town that bears the drink's name, Jalisco is a treasure trove of experiences.
 Dance to mariachi tunes in the heart of Guadalajara or explore the awe-inspiring Guachimontones pyramids – Jalisco is an electrifying mix of the old and the new, the natural and the cultural.

 Planning your journey to Jalisco?
-Our tourist map is an essential companion.
+Our Tourist Map of State of Jalisco is an essential companion.
 It's more than just a navigational tool; it's a gateway to the countless adventures that await you in this vibrant region.
 The map will help you visualize your journey, ensuring you make the most of every moment in Jalisco, soaking up all the experiences that make this part of Mexico truly magical.

 Unveiling the Hidden Gems of Jalisco

 As you venture beyond the well-trodden paths, the State of Jalisco unfolds in a myriad of lesser-known but equally enchanting attractions and experiences.
 The region is a vibrant tapestry of history, culture, and natural beauty, where every turn reveals a new facet to discover.
 Whether you're a history buff, a culture vulture, or a nature enthusiast, Jalisco has something in store for you.
-Here are some of the must-visit spots that you'll want to include in your tourist map of Mexico.
+Here are some of the must-visit spots that you'll want to include in your tourist map of Mexico and your tourist map of Guanajuato.

 Los Alamitos: The Echo of Ancient Civilizations